 For instance, teach them how to swim and how to get back into the kayak should it capsize.

-The first kayaking trip with your kids should happen on calm waters.
-This is not the time to explore oceans or rapids.
+The first kayaking trip with your kids should happen in calm waters.
+This is not the time to explore oceans, sea caves, or rapids.

 Give them time to get comfortable with the water and to build their boating skills before they tackle more challenging waters.

 2. Choose the Right Boat to Go Kayaking in Hawaii with Kids